NavpreetDevpuri/mongoose-sort-encrypted-field/README.md

    Any options which we can pass to [redis-ordered-queue](https://www.npmjs.com/package/redis-ordered-queue) constructor and redis options can be an instance of [ioredis](https://www.npmjs.com/package/ioredis) or any value that we can pass to ioredis constructor

-2. `noOfCharsForSortId?: number` default: `50`
+2. `noOfBytesForSortId?: number` default: `50`
-   Number of characters for sort ID, bigger number is mathematically better.
+   Number of bytes for sort ID, bigger number is mathematically better.

-3. `noOfCharsToIncreaseOnSaturation?: number;` default: `2` <br>
+3. `noOfBytesToIncreaseOnSaturation?: number;` default: `2` <br>
-   Number of chars to increase on saturation, for example, for `04` and `05`, first, we can see there is no whole number between those so, It appends an extra digit at the end and it becomes `040` and `050` and the average is `045`.
+   Number of bytes to increase on saturation, for example, for `04` and `05`, first, we can see there is no whole number between those so, It appends an extra digit at the end and it becomes `040` and `050` and the average is `045`.
-   In the base `2^16` number system, getting a saturation like that is mathematically very unlikely.
+   In the base `2^8` number system, getting a saturation like that is mathematically very unlikely.

 4. `ignoreCases?: boolean;` default: `false` <br>
    To ignore cases.